pelican-eggs/eggs/bots/discord/corpbot/README.md

 # CorpBot.py
 ### From their [Github](https://github.com/corpnewt/CorpBot.py)
-A very clumsy python bot for discord
+A very clumsy python bot for Discord

 ### Server Ports
 No ports are required to run CorpBot.
 You can assign a random port to the bot.